sam-stazinski/Project_3_Sam_Stazinski/README.md

 # Project_3_Sam_stazinski

 A fun Android Application to practice quick math on the go.
 Practice addition, subtraction, multiplication, and division on three different difficulty
+Project 4 added functionality to the existing code base

 ## Functionality